S-H-A-K-H-Z-O-D/PowerBI_academy/lesson-15/README.md

 4. Create a separate DATE table by using Release Date column, use Addcolumns, Calendarauto, filter functions and make sure a relationship exist in the data model view between two tables.

-5. Create the following DAX measures and calculated columns to practice filter contexts, aggregations, and time intelligence. - Create a calculated column called profit by using Budget and Box office column - Create a calculated column to categorize movies by run time for segmentation.
+5. Create the following DAX measures and calculated columns to practice filter contexts, aggregations, and time intelligence.
+- Create a calculated column called profit by using Budget and Box office column

-( - Run Time < 90, Short Run Time > 90 and Run Time < 120, Medium Run Time > 120 , Long ) - Create following measures:
+- Create a calculated column to categorize movies by run time for segmentation.
+(Run Time < 90, Short Run Time > 90 and Run Time < 120, Medium Run Time > 120 , Long) Create following measures:
     - Total Box Office
     - Average Budget
     - Average Margin
     - Total movies with Oscars
     - Top Genre by Box Office
     - Year-over-Year Box Office Growth
     - Average Nominations per Director

 6. Visualization Requirements